 The Division of Molecular Medicine and Gene Therapy is located at the Biomedical Center (BMC), Lund University, Sweden.
 Established as a joint venture between the Medical Faculty at Lund University and the Hematology Clinic at Lund University Hospital, our mission is to translate basic science to clinical applications.

 Our research focuses on hematopoiesis, the continuous and dynamic process of blood cell formation.
-The laboratory consists of eleven closely collaborating research groups that all share a common interest in investigating the properties of blood stem cells to eventually understand and treat hematological disorders.
+The laboratory consists of eight closely collaborating research groups that all share a common interest in investigating the properties of blood stem cells to eventually understand and treat hematological disorders.

-Six of our researchers belong to the Hemato-Linné Excellence Linnaeus Research Environment funded by The Swedish Research Council and Lund University.
-Several of the groups are engaged in STEMTHERAPY, a Strategic Research Area for Stem Cells and Regenerative Medicine that is also supported by The Swedish Research Council.
+Five of our researchers belong to the Hemato-Linné Excellence Linnaeus Research Environment funded by The Swedish Research Council and Lund University.
+Several of the groups are engaged in StemTherapy, a Strategic Research Area for Stem Cells and Regenerative Medicine that is also supported by The Swedish Research Council.

 We are very pleased to announce the arrival of Filipe Pereira to the Division of Molecular Medicine and Gene Therapy, where he will build a lab that will focus on Cell Reprogramming and Hematopoiesis.
 Filipe was recruited to Lund University as a Wallenberg Fellow in Molecular Medicine within the field of regeneration, replacement, and repair in the hematopoietic system at the Lund Stem Cell Center.
 He joins us from the University of Coimbra, Portugal, where he currently holds an Assistant Professor position.